 Application Scenarios

+Flange selection is dictated by the piping material specification and the real operating envelope.
 For high-pressure steam, hazardous service, or cyclic loads, robust connections and credible inspection become mandatory.
-A practical selection hierarchy many projects follow:

 Factors to Consider

-| Flange Type | Strength & Cyclic Resistance | Cost & Installation Ease | Best Applications |
+| Flange Type | Strength and Cyclic Resistance | Cost and Installation Ease | Best Applications |

 |---|---|---|---|

-| Weld neck flanges | High fatigue tolerance; better under combined pressure + bending + vibration | Higher cost; slower; requires skilled welding and potential RT/UT | Refineries, power plants, offshore, rotating equipment tie-ins |
+| Weld Neck Flange | Higher fatigue tolerance under pressure, bending, and vibration | Higher cost and slower installation | Refineries, power plants, offshore, rotating equipment tie-ins |

-| Slip on flanges | Adequate for stable utilities; sensitive to vibration and weld toe quality | Lower cost; faster installation; typically surface NDT | Firewater, cooling water, HVAC, low-consequence utility services |
+| Slip-On Flange | Adequate for stable utilities; more sensitive to weld-toe quality and vibration | Lower cost and faster installation | Firewater, cooling water, HVAC, and low-consequence utility services |

 FAQ

-What is the main difference between slip on flange and weld neck flange?
+What is the main difference between slip-on flange and weld neck flange?

 When should you use a slip-on flange instead of a weld neck flange?